tondi/hajto.github.io/_posts/2017-01-31-elixir-essence.md

 end
 {% endhighlight %}

 Remember when I said that pattern matching is awesome and it can fail?
 You can do it in function clauses!
 Function will only execute when pattern matching on it's arguments is successful.
+So if the argument value is equal 0 it will return 1, if the value is equal to 1 it will return 1 and finally if the value is equal to x which is unbound so it matches everything it will return x times factorial(x-1).
+But what's doing that little `when` there?
+It's guarding the domain of the function and it will only let values greater than one in.

 As you probably realised the last expression in block is the value to be returned.
 Let's go back to our pair example and tinker a bit with it.

 {% highlight elixir %}
 def first({x,_}), do: x